leminhtuan2015/Today-I-Learn/tech_AI/ai_Machine_Learning_Deep_Learning.md

 * **Computer Science -> Artificial Intelligence -> Machine Learning -> Deep Learning**

 * **Machine learning**: is the technique to induce knowledge into the machine.
-Push knowledge into the machine, the system.
+Push knowledge into the machine.

+* With human we push knowledge in the brain by study, by listen, by observe (look) and with machine we need a way to push knowledge into the machine => that is the idea of machine learning

 ### What is Deep Learning?